LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 Deterministic frames of movies,

-in my joy at sight.
+watching live my joy at sight.

 &nbsp;

-Wanna run all the time
+Wanna run all times

 in hyper focus mode.

 &nbsp;

+Wanna smile,

-Wanna smile looking backwards,
+look backwards,

 do it all for long.